Ivan Lesay

 Ivan Lesay (born June 8, 1980) is a Slovak political scientist, economist, civil servant, columnist and writer.
-In the years 2015–2017, he served as State Secretary of the Finance Ministry of the Slovak Republic.
+In the years 2015–2017, he served as State Secretary of the Finance Ministry.

 Education/academia

 Lesay was born in Trnava on June 8, 1980.
 After finishing his secondary school studies at Ján Hollý Grammar School in Trnava, he read Political Science at the University of Trnava (2000–2005) and Political Economy at the Central European University in Budapest (2005–2006).
 He earned his Doctorate in Economics at the Slovak Academy of Sciences (2010).
 He has completed several study and research visits at universities across Europe, for example at the Umeå University in Sweden (2004) and at the Vienna University of Economics and Business (2009).

 He gained teaching experience at the University of Trnava (2006–2007), the Faculty of Social and Economic sciences of Comenius University in Bratislava (2011) and the University of Vienna (2011–2012).

 He was awarded the Slovak Presidential Prize for young scientists from the Slovak Academy of Sciences for 2011.
-In his academic work, he has focused mostly on development policy, the welfare state and the political economy of the 2008 Financial Crisis.
+In his academic work, he has focused mostly on development policy, the welfare state and the political economy of the 2008 financial crisis.